 Dal is a term used in the Indian subcontinent for dried, split pulses.
 Chana Dal, also known as Channa Dal and Chana Dahl, is high in fibre and helps to lower cholesterol.
-Chana Dal also has a very low hypoglycaemic index, which is important for those with diabetes.
+Also it has a very low hypoglycaemic index, which is important for those with diabetes.
 Chana dal is a helpful source of zinc, folate, calcium and protein.
 It is low in fat and most of it is polyunsaturated.
 This recipe was once described as cheap, healthy and tasty.
 What more do you want or need for a side dish.
 Served with Lamb Curry and Tarka Dal for a superb meal that your friends and family will enjoy.
 This recipe works every time and is ideal as a main dish or as a side dish.

 - Soak the chickpeas for 24 hours in clean cold water.